microsoft/DLWorkspace/docs/Jobs/spec.md

 # Job spec to  Restfulapi

-We use yaml format because it allow comments will note each field if it is required or optional, and gives example whenever possible.
+We use yaml format because it allow commenting each field.
+We will comment about if the field is required or optional, and gives example whenever possible.

 The yaml format is only for demostration purpose, we use json actually, so all keys are snake case.

 All fields are string unless specified otherwise.